kjdev/php-ext-elog/README.md

 ### Return Values

-Returns the return value of the callback, or FALSE on error.
+Returns TRUE on success or FALSE on failure.

 ## elog\_emerg — elog: system is unusable